cbiffle/brittle-kernel/doc/manual/kor/context.rst

 Write Register (1)
 ~~~~~~~~~~~~~~~~~~

-.. warning:: This method is deprecated.

 Writes a register, by index, in this context.
 Only the registers specified as
 "callee-save" by the ARM Procedure Call Standard are stored in the context;
 others are stored on the stack.
-Valid register numbers for use with this
+Indices for use with this method are identical
-operation are:

-- 4 - 11: general-purpose registers ``r4`` - ``r11``.
-- 13: stack pointer.
-- 17: ``BASEPRI``.
+to those used with :ref:`kor-context-method-read-register`.

 Call
 ####